Some backcountry users in B.C. are setting trees on fire for fun | CBC News

 Some backcountry users in B.C. are setting trees on fire for fun

-RCMP asks public for help catching people starting fires at a ski hill
+RCMP asks public for help catching people starting fires known as 'Kootenay candles' at a ski hill

 The RCMP detachment in Trail, B.C., is investigating a rash of "Kootenay candles" at Red Mountain Resort in nearby Rossland.